bwann/homelab/power.md

 ![Switch shelf](./img/7843050254_1ddc9d31da_z.jpg)

-An inverted-"U" piece of drawer sheet metal about 4-5" deep fits over the terminal blocks and provides a surface to sit the switch on.
+Using the bottom from another HELMER drawer, I cut it down to about 4-5" deep, trimmed the sides down to about 1.5", formed it into an inverted-"U", and fit it over the front of the other drawer.
+This covers the terminal blocks and provides a surface to mount the switch on.
 I used long lengths of hook and loop strap to hold things down.

 This is a recent view of the front of the switch shelf, the router is under the lid of the cabinet: